getsentry/sentry-docs/src/collections/_documentation/accounts/quotas.md

 You can ignore a specific or certain kind of error by going to **[Project] » Project Settings » Inbound Filters** and adding the error message under the **Filter errors by error message** section.

 {% capture __alert_content -%}
-Filter by error message is available only on Large and Enterprise Plans
+Filter by error message is available only on Business and Enterprise Plans
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"